yeongjunhan/SH_prediction/README.md

 Embedded Reuter news headline and Stock values over the past 20 years.

 ## Algorithm
 Based on the reference (Deep Learning for Event-Driven Stock Prediction.
-Ding et al.), the algorithm is as following:
+Ding et al.(2015), the algorithm is as following:

 0. Make haedlines into word vectors.
 (NLP)
 1. Summarize daily word vectors to represent the feature of that day using Principal Component(PC), Inter Quartile Range(IQR), and Median